maxparsley/Car-recognition-capstone/README.md

     - joblib dump of final model / model object

 * `notebooks`
-    - contains all final notebooks involved in the project
+    - 1.0-mmp-preprocessing: this notebook contains the preprocessing work that I've done in resizing and normalizing them

 * `reports`
     - contains final report which summarises the project